fossfreedom/coverart-browser/README.md

 ##Summary: whats new in this release

  - To be completed
+ - Track Artist and Artist Information Panes can be opened and closed via double-click of the pane-handle
  - Translated into 24 languages and locales
  - for developers - doxygen documentation: http://fossfreedom.github.io/coverart-browser/classes.html